pingcap/blog/2017-09-15-rocksdbintikv.md

 ## Why did we choose RocksDB?

-OK, let’s begin.
+OK, let's begin.
 Why did we decided to use RocksDB instead of LevelDB, WiredTiger, or any other engines.
 Why?
 I have a long list of reasons:

 * First of all, RocksDB is fast.
-We can keep high write/read speed even there’s a lot of data in a single instance.
+We can keep high write/read speed even there's a lot of data in a single instance.

 * And of course, RocksDB is stable.
 I know that RocksDB team does lots of stress tests to guarantee the stability；

-* And it’s easy to be embedded.
-We can call RocksDB’s C API in Rust directly through FFI, because TiKV is written in Rust.
+* And it's easy to be embedded.
+We can call RocksDB's C API in Rust directly through FFI, because TiKV is written in Rust.

 * Not to mention that it has many useful features.
 We can use them directly in production to improve the performance.

 * In addition, RocksDB is still in fast development.
 Many cool features are added, and the performance is being improved continuously.

-* What’s more, RocksDB has an very active community.
+* What's more, RocksDB has an very active community.
 If we have questions, we can easily ask for help.
 Many RocksDB team members and us are even WeChat (a very popular IM tool in China) friends, we can talk to each other directly.

 [Back to the top](#top)